rakurame96/secure-cli/README.md

 - [Encryption Tool - Google Docs Link](https://docs.google.com/document/d/1_mULXR9q8rWzeSYD2MjIqcgM0BcuGiJHRfBKzndBJoQ/edit?usp=drivesdk)
 - [Encryption Tool - Pdf Document](/assets/Encryption%20tool.pdf)

+## Further Improvements
+- [ ] metadata is not encrypted
+- [ ] no recovery from wal?
+- [ ] you are encrypting the whole content as one message
+- [ ] wal doesn't have the content to process, but just some pending operation info, it would have been the same like running the app again
+- [ ] no encrypt in-place

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your changes.